 Based on the data analyzed, four points were organized for presentation and discussion, starting with the presentation of the Support of the Institutional Leaders involved in the Dynamics and Interaction of the implementation of the PNAE.
-Then, it addressed the Implications/Influences of Daily Practices to the access of the PNAE Social Networks, from the point of view of the Family Farmer.
-Subsequently, we sought to discuss the challenges and contributions of the PNAE as a public policy for Development.
+Then, he addressed the Implications/Influences of Daily Practices on the access of PNAE's Social Networks, from the perspective of the Family Farmer.
+And, subsequently, it sought to discuss the challenges and contributions of the PNAE as a public policy for Development.

-SUPPORT OF THE INSTITUTIONAL LEADERS INVOLVED IN THE DYNAMICS AND INTERACTION OF THE IMPLEMENTATION OF THE PNAE
+SUPPORT OF INSTITUTIONAL LEADERS INVOLVED IN THE DYNAMICS AND INTERACTION OF THE IMPLEMENTATION OF THE PNAE

-In order to examine the dynamics and interaction of the implementation of the PNAE, in the perception of the interviewed family farmers, the analysis was made by means of the Word Clouds, which contributed to the visualization, in a graphic way, of the most relevant words, which stood out in the interviews carried out, making it possible to record the perception and knowledge of the family farmers regarding the stages of implementation of the PNAE process. showing how they evaluate the management of the PNAE, as well as the contribution of their work to the achievement of food and nutrition security in the context of schools.
+To examine the dynamics and interaction of the implementation of the PNAE, in the perception of the interviewed family farmers, the analysis was carried out through the Word Clouds, which contributed to the visualization, in a graphic way, of the most relevant words, which stood out in the interviews carried out, making it possible to record the perception and knowledge of the family farmers regarding the stages of implementation of the PNAE process, evidencing how they evaluate the management of the PNAE, as well as the contribution of their work to the achievement of food and nutritional security in the context of schools.

-Regarding the stages of the PNAE implementation process, in the reading of family farmers in the seven municipalities studied, it is associated with the delivery of their products to schools, and the partnership with EMATER, which assists in the organization of the documents, is highlighted, as shown in Figure 1.
+Regarding the stages of the PNAE implementation process, in the reading of family farmers in the seven municipalities studied, it is associated with the delivery of their products to schools, highlighting the partnership with EMATER, which helps in the organization of the documents, as shown in Figure 1.